-- Student Support Team: Each high school has an assigned student support team comprised of a child/adolescent psychiatrist and social worker from Newton-Wellesley Hospital.
+- Student Support Team: Each high school in our catchment area has access to a student support team comprised of a child/adolescent psychiatrist and social worker from Newton-Wellesley Hospital.
 These trained professionals participate in high school site visits at least twice each academic year, during which time they meet with select school personnel, including principals, guidance counselors, teachers, special education teachers, behavioral specialists and other key staff, to provide consultation and discuss site-specific and student-specific concerns.

 - Annual Educational Summit: Every October, The Resilience Project hosts an annual summit for school personnel and community partners to learn from one another about specific school innovations, best practices and future directions.
 The Summit is an opportunity for education, networking and advocacy for needed system-wide changes to support and improve student well-being.

 - Partnership with PTOs: At least once each academic year, through partnership with each high school’s PTO, The Resilience Project can provide educational sessions for students and/or parents customized around each school’s needs and interests.
 Programming could include, but is not limited to educational talks, Q&A and skill-building sessions.